 Grant entitlement

-Grant ownership of a SKU to an account.
+Grant ownership of a SKU to a user.

 directly when ownership comes from somewhere else: a manual fulfillment, a migration, or a comp.